brainets/hoi/docs/theory.rst

 These information theoretical measures quantify the degree of higher-order functional interactions between different variables.

-* :term:`Network encoding` category contains measures that quantify the information carried by higher-order functional interactions about a set of external target variables.
+* :term:`Network encoding` category containing measures that quantify the information carried by higher-order functional interactions about a set of external target variables.

 In the following parts we are going through all the metrics